moby/moby/docs/reference/commandline/create.md

       --memory-swap=""              Total memory (memory + swap), '-1' to disable swap --memory-swappiness=""        Tune a container's memory swappiness behavior.
 Accepts an integer between 0 and 100.
-      --name=""                     Assign a name to the container --net="bridge"                Set the Network mode for the container --oom-kill-disable=false      Whether to disable OOM Killer for the container or not -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host
+      --name=""                     Assign a name to the container --net="default"               Set the Network mode for the container --oom-kill-disable=false      Whether to disable OOM Killer for the container or not -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host